WebAssembly/spec/md-proto/WebAssembly.md

 The `abs` instruction performs the IEEE 754-2008 `abs` operation.

-> This is a bitwise instruction; it just sets the sign bit to zero and preserves all other bits, even when the operand is a NaN or a zero.
+> This is a bitwise instruction; it sets the sign bit to zero and preserves all other bits, even when the operand is a NaN or a zero.

 > This differs from comparing whether the operand value is less than zero and negating it, because comparisons treat negative zero as equal to zero, and NaN